Tomochichi Monument, 1899, Savannah

 Tomochichi (c.1644-1739) was the mico, or chief, of the Yamacraw Indians at the time of the colonization of Georgia by James Oglethorpe in 1733.
 His cooperation with the British made the creation of modern Georgia possible.
 In 1735, he accompanied Oglethorpe to England to report on the progress of the colony and was received as an ally and representative of all native people of the colony.

 Tomochichi was already an old man when Georgia was colonized and he died on 5 February 1739.
-His life was honored by a British military funeral and his grave was marked with a pyramid of stones collected nearby.
-The first memorial was removed in the 1880s and replaced by this large boulder of Georgia granite, placed near the original gravesite in Wright Square by the Georgia Society of Colonial Dames in 1899.
+His life was honored by a British military funeral and his grave originally marked with a pyramid of stones.
+A more permanent monument, the large boulder pictured here, was placed in Wright Square by the Georgia Society of Colonial Dames in 1899.

 Savannah National Historic Landmark District